NunoPontes/AndroidLayout/README.md

 # AndroidLayout
-Teste use of: recyclerview + material design
+Test use of: recyclerview + material design

 ![demo](sample.gif)